-Note: All Business Tools referred to in this article are available as a downloadable 'package' at donaldcooper.com for \$60, plus applicable tax.
-Just click on the 'Store' tab.
-There are a total of 52 short, insightful and easy-to-use Biz Tools to help you manage more effectively in every part of your business.
+Note: All the Business Tools referred to in this article are available as a downloadable 'package' at donaldcooper.com for \$60, plus applicable tax.
+Just click on the 'Store' tab on our website.
+There are a total of 52 short, insightful and easy-to-use 'Business Assessment & Management Implementation Tools' to help you plan, manage and market more effectively in every part of your business.

 Collect, recap and analyse the completed Biz Tools.
-Through this process, you'll develop a clear understanding of the management and organizational strengths and challenges, and partnership and family dynamics (if applicable) in your business...and if everyone is 'on the same page', which they typically are not.
-You should now have a much clearer picture of what 'here' looks like.
+Through this process, you'll develop a clear understanding of the management and organizational strengths and challenges, and your partnership and family dynamics (if applicable) in your business...and if everyone is 'on the same page', which they typically are not.
+You should now have a much clearer picture of what 'here' looks like in your business.

 Next, you work to get clarity about what 'there' looks like.
 What do you commit to become in 3, 5 or 7 years...and what must you become to be a sustainable and profitable market leader?
-Note: The number of years (3, 5 or 7) depends on what specific outcomes and timelines are most realistic for you and your business.
-Specific outcomes could be a combination of:
+If you don't want to become what you must become, you have a whole other set of challenges to deal with.